icare-ist412/iCare/README.txt

 offering separate experiences for the user, with Staff having more functionality.

-The "View Medical Record" and "My Medical Record" buttons are both disabled purposely while under development for the next deliverable.
+The "View Medical Record"/"My Medical Record" and "View Appointments"/"My Appointments" buttons are both disabled purposely while under development for the next deliverable.